openehr4j/openehr-rm-4j/README.md

 1. `alpha`: releases for development tests
 2. `beta`: release candidates for system tests
 3. `RELEASE`: official Package for corresponding openEHR component version
-4. `RELEASE-patch`: if necessary, bug fixes for the released Package
+4. `RELEASE-patch`: if necessary, bug fixes for the released package

 Except for the `RELEASE` which is terminal, each type is followed by another hyphen and then an integer number that gets incremented with every new release.